-- Regular scheduled vessels, e.g. ferries, can move in any visibility conditions, at the discretion of the Master and the Harbour Master or his/her assigned deputy, however only one vessel at a time may be under way in the area west of Barr's Point and south of Black Cave Head in such conditions.
+- Regular scheduled vessels, e.g. ferries, can move in any visibility conditions, at the discretion of the Master and the Harbour Master or his/her assigned deputy; however only one vessel at a time may be under way in the area West of Barr's Point and South of Black Cave Head in such conditions.
 The PEC holder however must be experienced in blind pilotage techniques involving the use of ECDIS and radar parallel indexing.
 Vessels must manoeuvre with great caution and at a speed appropriate for the conditions.
-The vessel should be manually steered at all times whilst within port limits by a dedicated and competent helmsman, having given close consideration to having sufficient resourcing of the bridge management team. - Any vessel's operation that requires to work with tugs within the harbour must be specifically risk assessed for the safety of such operations in the prevailing visibility, but in any case, will not take place if visibility is less than a 1000m; - Leisure vessels and fishing vessels may move only with the permission of the Harbour Master or his/her assigned deputy.
+The vessel should be manually steered at all times whilst within port limits by a dedicated and competent helmsman, having given close consideration to having sufficient resourcing of the bridge management team. - Any vessel's operation that requires to work with tugs within the harbour must be specifically risk assessed for the safety of such operations in the prevailing visibility, but in any case, will not take place if visibility is less than a 1000m; - Leisure vessels and fishing vessels may move in very poor visibility, only with the permission of the Harbour Master or his/her assigned deputy.

-3.5 Wind Restrictions
+3.5 Wind Restriction.

-Wind restrictions for vessels entering, departing or shifting within the port are subject to the vessel's capabilities, as well as sections 3.5.1 to 3.5.3 below.
-For the purpose of this procedure, wind speeds are defined as average wind speeds over the preceding 10 minute period, as shown on the Larne Port Control equipment.
+Wind restrictions for vessels entering, departing or shifting within the port are subject to the vessel's capabilities, as well as the below procedures.
+For the purpose of these procedures, wind speeds are defined as average wind speeds over the preceding 10 minute period, as shown on the Larne Port Control equipment.

-- 3.5.1 No vessel shall enter or move within the port with the average wind speed in continuous excess of 35 kts, unless it has been confirmed that the destination berth is clear. - 3.5.2 Vessels shall not enter, leave or move within the port with an average wind in excess of 40 kts; however exceptions may be made for regular scheduled ferry movements, at the discretion of the Master and the Harbour Master and subject to Section 3.5.3 below. - 3.5.3 Irrespective of any general limits agreed between regular ferry Masters and the Harbour Master, nothing should be deemed to override the principles that: - a.
-Movement of regular ferries shall, at all times, be at the discretion of and under the authority of the Ship's Master - b.
-The Harbour Master has the authority to prohibit the movement of any and/or all vessels in the event that he/she deems that, due to prevailing circumstances and/or conditions, they are unsafe.

-As a consequence, there exists an obligation and expectation that a ferry's master and Harbour Master - or his/her designated representative - will consult with each other in the event that a movement or prohibition is anticipated outside the agreed general limits.

-3.5.4 Bunker tankers shall not manoeuvre alongside receiving vessels in winds in excess of 30 knots, nor when swell conditions are in excess of 0.75metres.
+- (a) Vessels shall not enter, leave or move within the port with an average wind in excess of 40 kts; however exceptions may be made for regular scheduled ferry movements, at the discretion of the Master and the Harbour Master. - (b) Irrespective of any general limits agreed between regular ferry Masters and the Harbour Master, nothing should be deemed to override the principles that: - (I) Movement of regular ferries shall, at all times, be at the discretion of and under the authority of the Ship's Master - (II) The Harbour Master has the authority to prohibit the movement of any and/or all vessels in the event that he/she deems that, due to the prevailing circumstances and/or conditions, they are unsafe. - (c) As a consequence, there exists an obligation and expectation that a ferry's master and Harbour Master or his/her assigned deputy will consult with each other in the event that a movement or prohibition is anticipated outside any agreed general limits. - (d) Bunker tankers shall not manoeuvre alongside receiving vessels in winds in excess of 30 knots, nor when swell conditions are in excess of 0.75metres.
 When winds are in excess of 25 knots or swell height in excess of 0.5m, such manoeuvres alongside, are permissible only with specific approval from the Harbour Master or his assigned deputy.

-3.6 Storm Tide Warnings
+3.6 Storm Tide Warnings.

 A 'storm tide' is when the tide level is higher (or lower) than predicted astronomical tides.
 The Storm Tide Forecasting Service (STFS) plays a pivotal role in flood prevention around the coasts of England, Wales and Scotland.
-The Met Office provides the Environment Agency with its forecasts of coastal flooding, surge and wave activity, together with warnings when hazardous situations are seen to be developing.
-The Environment Agency then acts on this information.
+The Met Office provides the Northern Ireland Environment Agency with its forecasts of coastal flooding, surge and wave activity, together with warnings when hazardous situations are seen to be developing.
+The Northern Ireland Environment Agency then acts on this information.

-3.7 Port of Refuge
+3.7 Port of Refuge.